hacles100/Flexbox/README.md

 # Flexbox
-Treinando as principais caracteristicas do Flexbox
+Training the main features of Flexbox

-O flexbox é aplicado com o display: flex;
+Flexbox is applied with the display: flex;
-A organizacao dos novos layouts torna-se mais flexivel e dinamica Todos os itens do container ficam lado a lado por padrao Garante a capacidade de Responsividade
+The organization of new layouts becomes more flexible and dynamic All items in the container are side-by-side by default Ensures Responsiveness Capacity

-# Direcao dos Itens (flex-diretions)
+# Items Direction (flex-diretions)
-- row (padrao): posiciona os itens lado a lado;
+- row (pattern): place items side by side;
-- column : Posiciona os itens um em cima dos outros;
+- column : Place items on top of each other;

-# Formas de Alinhamento
+# Alignment Forms
 1- justify-content (flex-start; flex-end; center; space-between; space-around) 2- align-items (flex-start; flex-end; center)
 3- align-content (flex-start; flex-end; center; space-between; space-around; stretch)

-# Respomsividade (Flex-Flow)
+# Responsiveness (Flex-Flow)

-Com a propiedade "flex-flow" podemos adicionar responsividade ao nosso layout deuma forma muito simples
+With the property "flex-flow" we can add responsiveness to our layout in a very simple way

-Valores:
+Values:

-- nowrap : Nao permite a quebra de linha;
+- nowrap : Does not allow line break;
-- wrap : Quebra a linha assim que um dos itens nao couber mais
+- wrap : Break the line as soon as one of the items no longer fits;

-# Algumas propriedades do flex-item
+# Some flex-item properties

-- order : Define a ordem do elemento no container;
+- order : Defines the order of the element in the container;
-- flex : define o tamanho do elemento no main acx baseado no tamanho do container
+- flex : sets element size in main axes based on container size